carlosdobler/vm_setup/README.md

 This repo contains scripts to finalize the configuration of a Google virtual machine created from a `risk-img-4ru` image (see [here](image.md) the steps followed to create the image).

 ### Steps to finalize configuration:

 1. Clone this repo by running `git clone https://github.com/carlosdobler/vm_setup.git` **in the home directory**.
 2. Configure git: `bash vm_setup/config_git.sh <id (any)>` (e.g. "cdobler-risk-vm-04")
 3. ~Install R packages: `bash vm_setup/config_r_packages.sh`~ (no longer needed under the new image)
-4. Configure the persistent disk (format, automatic mount): `bash vm_setup/config_pers_disk.sh`
+4. ~Configure the persistent disk (format, automatic mount): `bash vm_setup/config_pers_disk.sh`~ (no longer needed under the new image)
 5. Install and setup cdsapi: `bash vm_setup/config_cdsapi.sh "key: <key>"`.
 6. Authenticate yourself with:
   ```